veikkonyfors/blog/_posts/2022-02-04-Finding-the-disk-space-hog.md

 Routinely running production systems have procedures in place to clean up unessential information to release disk space.
 But even there, every now and then it may happen disk space is running short.
 Pretty normal quick fix a'la ITIL is to add disk space.
-At some point eventually, the support staff need to sort out is it just the businesses running better than ever requiring additional disk space, or is there a disk space HOG around.
+At some point though, the support staff need to sort out is it just the businesses running better than ever requiring additional disk space, or is there a disk space HOG around.

 What can one do?
 One should dig up the space HOG.